 - A. Electronically filed documents may contain the following types of hyperlinks: - i.
-Hyperlinks to other portions of the same document; and - Hyperlinks to a location on the Internet that contains a source document for a citation.
+Hyperlinks to other portions of the same document; and - ii.
+Hyperlinks to a location on the Internet that contains a source document for a citation. - B. Hyperlinks to cited authority may not replace standard citation format.

-B. Hyperlinks to other documents filed within the Electronic Filing System are not permitted.

-- C. Hyperlinks to cited authority may not replace standard citation format.
 Any electronically filed document that contains a hyperlink must also contain the standard citation to the same material.
-This requirement ensures that anyone working with a printed version of the document has the necessary citation, and that subsequent failure of a hyperlink will not preclude finding the cited material. - D. Neither a hyperlink, nor any site to which it refers, will be considered part of the record.
-Hyperlinks are simply convenient mechanisms for accessing material cited in a filed document. - E. The court accepts no responsibility for, and does not endorse, any product, organization, or content at any hyperlinked site, or at any site to which that site may be linked.
-The court accepts no responsibility for the availability or functionality of any hyperlink.
+This requirement ensures that anyone working with a

+- printed version of the document has the necessary citation, and that subsequent failure of a hyperlink will not preclude finding the cited material. - C. Neither a hyperlink, nor any site to which it refers, will be considered part of the record.
+Hyperlinks are simply convenient mechanisms for accessing material cited in a filed document. - D. The Court accepts no responsibility for, and does not endorse, any product, organization, or content at any hyperlinked site, or at any site to which that site may be linked.
+The Court accepts no responsibility for the availability or functionality of any hyperlink.